| FUN-Start

 surface of the wing.
 Smooth into position.
 Check trailing edge is straight.

-- Cover bottom surface of one wing.
+Do same for other wing.
+Cover bottom surface of one wing.
 Starting at trailing edge and overlapping

 centre section by 75mm and the previous strip by 8mm.
 Take care not